shailendrakumaromkar/XBorgTestAssignment/README.md

 1. Pass invalid nonce as part of "message"
 2. Pass invalid "signature"
 3. Do not pass any params value
-4. Do not pass mandatory params value, i.e. Username
+4. Do not pass mandatory params value, i.e. username
 5. Do not pass mandatory params value, i.e. message
 6. Do not pass mandatory params value, i.e. signature
-7. Pass duplicate/existing value for Username
+7. Pass duplicate/existing value for username
 8. Pass duplicate/existing value for message and signature
 9. Pass number instead of string in params
 10. Length validation: Pass 1000 chars in params